 Heather Godbout is the youth coordinator at Unity Temple Unitarian Universalist Congregation in Oak Park, IL.
 She has been active in youth ministry as a volunteer advisor and/or youth ministry staff since 1996.
 Heather also serves as a youth conference consultant for the MidAmerica region's Northern Area.
 In her work-a-day life, Heather is the literacy coach at Crete-Monee High School in Crete, IL.
 She loves books, drawing, her garden, and all things nerdy.

-Will Cannon is a fifteen year old homeschooler from Indianapolis, IN.
+Will Cannon is a sixteen-year-old homeschooler from Indianapolis, IN.
 He has been UU all his life and attends All Souls Unitarian Church of Indianapolis.
-He is involved in planning events for the youth group at his church, and is a trained youth chaplain.
-Will is very excited to be returning to leadership school as Youth Staff this summer after attending in 2017 as staff and 2016 as a student.
+He is involved in planning events for the youth group at his church and is a trained youth chaplain.
+Will is very excited to be returning to leadership school as Lead Youth Staff this summer after attending in 2017 as staff and 2016 as a student.
 As a student, Will loved leadership school and believes it was a very unique and life-altering experience for him.
 Will is most excited to meet all the amazing youth that will be attending.

-Sarah is excited to join YMWLS this year!
+Sarah is excited to return to YMWLS!
 Sarah is an adult advisor to the Heartland Area Youth Council.
 She has been a UU for more than twenty years, and much of her involvement with UU churches centers around RE and youth programs.
 She is currently a member of All Souls Unitarian Church in Indianapolis, IN.
-Sarah is a children's author.
-Her debut novel comes out from Feiwel and Friends/Macmillan.
+Sarah is the author of Oddity, a middle grade novel published by Feiwel and Friends/Macmillan.
 Her next novel will be out in Fall 2019.
-She's also a homeschooling mom and freelance writer.
-In her spare time, she likes to garden, knit, read, and play Pokemon Go.
+She's also a homeschooling mom and ESL teacher.
+In her spare time, she likes to garden, knit, and read..

 Aislynn Pasierb (Lead Youth Staff)